NightOwlCoder/docZ/weblab-mcp/phase-2/mcp-weblab-anywhere-roadmap.md

 ## Conclusion

-The discovery of the MCP Everywhere remote-first mandate clarifies our path forward: **build a remote Strands agent that satisfies CCI requirements while delivering enterprise-grade weblab data access**.
+The discovery of the MCP Everywhere remote-first mandate clarifies our path forward: **build a remote Strands agent that satisfies CCI requirements while delivering production-ready weblab data access**.

 This approach:
 - Meets mandatory CCI compliance
 - Leverages proven production patterns (Doug's work)
 - Reuses Phase 1 investment (6 tools, APIs, tests)
 - Provides scalable, shareable solution
-- Sets foundation for advanced workflows
+- Sets foundation for additional workflows

 Success requires focus and discipline to meet Q1 2026 deadline, but the architecture is validated and the technical path is clear.